alaintxu/mc-ocr/README.md

 # Marvel Champions image namer using OCR

+Filtering app can be found in: [https://alaintxu.github.io/marvelcdb-filtering/](https://alaintxu.github.io/marvelcdb-filtering/)

+This repo contains the app for identifying images and the images itself.

+## Makin it work

 * Copy any MC images (in spanish) to '/images/not_processed'.
 * Copy the list of cards (in spanish) in json format to json folder.
 * Update volume mount for json file in docker-compose.yml.